 What can I do if a policy violation is detected?

-You should generate the Non-Compliance report to identify the user, data sources, and files that violate your organization’s compliance policy.
-This report will help you investigate potential risks well in advance of a data breach.
-The report also helps you to get in touch with the respective end users to get them to protect their sensitive data.
-For more information, see Generate a Non-Compliance report.
+You should generate the Non-Compliance File Report and Non-Compliance Email Report to identify the user, data sources, and files that violate your organization’s compliance policy.
+These reports will help you investigate potential risks well in advance of a data breach.
+These reports also

 - Put the user on legal hold